 McLean Hospital 115 Mill Street Belmont, MA 02478

-If you or a loved one are struggling with substance abuse, including the misuse of alcohol, prescription drugs, heroin, cocaine, marijuana, or opioids such as Oxycontin or Percocet, the Alcohol and Drug Abuse Inpatient Program addresses a wide range of diagnoses, provides individualized treatment, and identifies support and resources for you and your family.
+If you or a loved one are struggling with substance abuse, including the misuse of alcohol, prescription drugs, heroin, cocaine, methamphetamine, or opioids such as Oxycontin or Percocet, the Alcohol and Drug Abuse Inpatient Program addresses a wide range of diagnoses, provides individualized treatment, and identifies support and resources for you and your family.

 Our team of highly trained clinicians and support staff specialize in treatment for drug and alcohol abuse and related mental health disorders and are devoted to improving the quality of life of patients and their families.
 Our 24-hour care also includes available emergency psychiatric and medical personnel.

-We work in conjunction with a broad range of programs across the Division of Alcohol and Drug Abuse in order to provide comprehensive substance abuse treatment for patients at every level of care, from intensive inpatient detoxification to individual and group outpatient therapy offered by McLean’s Adult Outpatient Services.
-The division’s most popular programs are our residential Signature Recovery Programs: Fernside and Borden Cottage.
+We work in conjunction with a broad range of programs across McLean’s Substance Use Disorders Division in order to provide comprehensive substance abuse treatment for patients at every level of care, from intensive inpatient detox to individual and group outpatient therapy offered by McLean’s Adult Outpatient Services.
+The division’s most popular programs are our residential Signature Addiction Recovery Programs: Fernside and Borden Cottage.
 A restored historic inn, the Fernside program is located near Wachusett Mountain in scenic Princeton, Massachusetts.
 Borden Cottage, located in Camden, Maine, offers discreet care in a setting that offers a 270° view of Penobscot Bay.
 Each self-pay location is beautifully furnished throughout and all rooms are private and include full baths.

 Family involvement in treatment is strongly recommended, and with the permission of the patient, family members can be involved in assessment, care, and aftercare planning.
 Support and education is also offered, including a family support group in Proctor House every Monday evening for families of McLean Hospital patients.